sanni/cartreader/extras/README.md

-Here you will find additional stuff for your cart reader shield.
+Here you will find the gerber files for the PCB, the stl files for 3d printing and some additional stuff for your Cart Reader shield.